VictorPrado99/name-parser/README.md

 ## 🧪 Running the Project

-# run (with resources in classpath)
-java -cp out:resources NameParser
-Output is printed to stdout.
+Just run the Main.
+- You can change dictionary or the file to be read replacing in the `resources`

-🔧 Design Highlights
+## 🔧 Design Highlights
-Efficient & scalable—avoids loading full file in RAM
+- Efficient & scalable—avoids loading full file in RAM

-Chunked streaming—keeps memory bounded
+- Chunked streaming—keeps memory bounded

-Offset tracking—captures accurate lineOffset (line number) and charOffset (global position)
+- Offset tracking—captures accurate lineOffset (line number) and charOffset (global position)

-Aggregation—deduplicates and merges matches across chunks
+- Aggregation—deduplicates and merges matches across chunks

-Records usage—clean data modeling using Result and ResultData
+- Records usage—clean data modeling using Result and ResultData

-🎯 Further Enhancements
+## 🎯 Further Enhancements
-Allow chunk size and parallelism tuning via command-line options
+- Allow chunk size and parallelism tuning via command-line options

-Support multiple input files simultaneously
+- Support multiple input files simultaneously

-Add context display (e.g. surrounding words) in output

-Provide output in CSV or JSON format